 Let’s say you order breakfast, and here is what they bring: eggs a little runny, edible, if barely, bacon soft, or too crisp, but will do, toast not toasted, still bread, but better withal than nothing.
 This was the lot for movie viewing from the moment they came off developing racks.
 Film was fragile and fair game besides.
 Artists had no control over presentation once their effort went aboard trucks.
 Everything from point of departure spelled compromise.
 New-released Captain Newman, M.D. on Blu-Ray is itself less cause to fly banners, a fish-nor-fowl if classy view at WWII handling of PTSD cases, with Gregory Peck a psych counselor to patients and near-as-wacky clinic staff.
 We could go to Captain Newman and get a ticket’s worth of laughing and tears, or tears with laughter, whatever one's taste of the moment.
 A Captain Newman served useful purpose, what with stars (Tony Curtis, Angie Dickinson, other familiars, with Peck), much polish, writing to at moments flatter a listener.
 You might exit venues and hear someone say, “parts of it made me think.”
 But merit of the movie won’t concern me today.
 More striking is Captain Newman on Blu-Ray as first opportunity since 1963 to see it much as what makers intended.
 What we had, still do, from our movies was/is viewing experience diminished one way or other from what should be.
 If any art suffers PTSD across boards, it is what we call a liveliest of them, but hardest of all to preserve and present.

 Look at books, painting, sculpture.
 They last.
 Busts that survive from ancient Rome grace museums today (though they once had color, even if now chalk-white).
 Painted canvas need not fade so long as kept in proper environments (I know there are lost masterpieces, but so many as there are lost films?).
 You can reprint a two-hundred-year-old novel and get intact what the author set down.
 Classical music sounds better than many a first-time performance, thanks to instruments more developed that reflect better the composer’s vision.
 Remember The Eagle from some months back?
 I sat the whole time wishing it looked something like, remotely like, what audiences saw in 1925.
 Fine art from then, valued as we fans value The Eagle, is not only around, but for most part impressive as what first recipients got.
 Yes, there are unfortunate exceptions, but so many as with movies?
 For us, losses aren’t exceptions.
 The exceptions are watchable prints, especially from the silent era.
 Film was always a popular art, too popular for being underestimated and disposable, not only by a public, but owners who should have, but too seldom did, protect their output.
 How could they, with pace of exhibition so fleet, hunger of ancillary markets so voracious.
-Here was art driven always by money, money, money, that a consequence of much spent in the doing, necessity to get it back and then some, plus what made and kept movies as that liveliest art … everyone wanting, wanting, wanting, to watch, liveliest translated to most in demand.
+Here was art driven always by money, money, money, that a consequence of much spent in the doing, necessity to get it back and then some, plus what made and kept movies as that liveliest art … everyone wanting, wanting, wanting, liveliest translated to most in demand.

 I use Captain Newman as random basis to preach.
 Sample could as readily be another Universal, or anyone’s, release from 1963, or anytime.
 Why not, say, A Gathering of Eagles, being efficient account of modern aviation and military readiness, in scope with Rock Hudson, also a Universal release, but nowhere except for lousy transferring for On-Demand DVD.
 To my reckoning, A Gathering of Eagles is essentially lost.
 Not a big deal?
 Alright, but I think how much Eagles could entertain in a good presentation, and it rankles.
 Back to Captain Newman on long trek toward cheerier outcome, its road rocky from leaving labs.
 Premieres, or an important trade show, would call for a “best” print to unspool, tip-off that not all of them turned out so good as preferred, print-runs no better than technicians in charge.
 Passover to distribution, then exhibition, put more mud in the creek.
 Unless a print was brand new and unused, you had to worry how booths before had left it.
 Bad splices, ones made with straight pins for pity sake, left blood on rewind tables.
 Surest way to ideally see Captain Newman?
 I propose the “Doors Open” show at 9:30 am on February 20, 1964 at Radio City Music Hall, or one of Los Angeles, Westwood, or Hollywood first-runs (ad above), so long as you got to indoor sites early, as in a first day, or at least a first week.
 Responsible venues took print wear into account.
 They’d go through multiples for a long run, especially a showcase like Radio City where the best was a minimum expectation.
 But look at L.A. for Captain Newman in its “2nd Smash Week.”
 Hardtops were aboard, but also drive-ins, and from a start.
 Meaningful first-run percentage saw Captain Newman outdoors, heaven spare them.
 Watching anything at a drive-in was but bare step up from nothing at all.
 Bad or dim light, maybe the sun still out, more distraction than if you were at a dog track, and worse of all, punk sound.
 Your sister’s transistor radio did better.
 I wonder if William Russell or Waldon O. Watson, Universal sound engineers in charge of Captain Newman, drove out to the Sun-Val or elsewhere for a listen.
 Would surely have dispirited them, or maybe (more likely) both were long inured to efforts gone splat soon as same left their capable hands.
 Who could fault cynicism taking hold?